cbrauckmuller/helium/README.md

 Helium uses a grid based on fluid-width columns, based largely off the one found in ZURB Foundation.
 Each column's width is expressed as a percentage rather than a fixed number of pixels, so as the width of the viewport grows or shrinks, the grid does too.

+## Selectively Responsive

+By default, Helium uses a fixed-width layout.
+However, making it responsive is as simple as adding a class of `responsive` to the `<body>` element of your page.
+This allows you toggle responsive behavior on a per page basis.

 ## SASS Variables

 There are three SASS variables that will determine the makeup of your grid.
 As with nearly every other variable in Helium, these are stored in `scss/config.scss`